mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

 But wouldn't this also restrict that conversation to people who have an ATProto digital identity (DID; in most cases a Bluesky account)?

-Not necessarily: what if, when somebody joins your community and doesn't have a DID or a Personal Data Server (PDS), **you simply gave them one as part of their account creation process?**
+Yes... unless, when somebody joins your community and doesn't have a DID or a Personal Data Server (PDS), **you simply gave them one as part of their account creation process.**

 From their perspective, they're creating an account on your website so that they can get involved in your event.
 But you're actually giving them: